plblum/jivs/docs/Learning_Jivs/Server_Pages/Using_Jivs_with_server_generated_pages.md

 `formValidated` receives changes to the overall validation state.
 Jivs SimpleDom supplies the [Form Dispatcher Function](../Presentation/Form_Presentation_of_Jivs_Validation.md#the-form-dispatcher-function).
 Otherwise, the application supplies it.
 See [When Overall Validation Changes](../Using_the_ValueHostsManager_within_the_Client.md#when-overall-validation-changes).

 `reconcileValueHostsWithEditors()` compares the generated editors with their `FieldValueHost` instances.
 It transfers editor Text Values when required and enables or disables each `FieldValueHost` based on whether its editor is present.
-See [Add the Editor Reconciliation Helpers](#add-the-editor-reconciliation-helpers).
+Provided in `jivs-dom-helpers.ts` and documented in [Add the Editor Reconciliation Helpers](#add-the-editor-reconciliation-helpers).

 `attachEditorEventHandlers()` represents the application code that attaches event handlers to the editors and supplies user-entered Text Values to their `FieldValueHost` instances.
-See [Sending User Input to Jivs](../Using_the_ValueHostsManager_within_the_Client.md#sending-user-input-to-jivs).
+Provided in `jivs-dom-helpers.ts` and documented in [Sending User Input to Jivs](../Using_the_ValueHostsManager_within_the_Client.md#sending-user-input-to-jivs).

 `attachPresentationHandlers()` represents the application’s presentation setup.
 When using Jivs SimpleDom, it can attach the field and form presentations and initialize required indicators.
 Otherwise, the application supplies its own presentation setup.
-See [Initialize the Presentation](../Presentation/Presentation_Quick_Start.md#11-initialize-the-presentation).
+Provided in `jivs-SimpleDom.ts` and documented in  [Initialize the Presentation](../Presentation/Presentation_Quick_Start.md#11-initialize-the-presentation).

 `broadcastState()` sends the current restored state through the configured callbacks after the handlers have been attached.
 This allows the regenerated page to present that state without changing it.